dvlden/alfred-themes/README.md

-# Alfred Themes
+# Alfred Powerpack Themes
-## requires powerpack

-Alfred Powerpack Themes that I built for personal use.
-Feel free to use them too, if you like it!
+Here's a collection of Alfred Powerpack Themes that I built for personal use.
+Feel free to use them too...

+## Previews

+### macOS Light

+...

+### macOS Dark

+...